icinganalysis/icinganalysis.github.io/content/ludlam.md

 ##"A confusion of Ludlam Limits"

 ##Summary
-Various "Ludlam Limits" have been implemented, but they produce varying results.
+Various "Ludlam Limits" have been implemented, but they produce different results.

 ##Key points
 1. Calculations are laid out for finding the "critical" LWC where not all available water freezes on a cylinder.